celebration of tunefulness”

 “Sincerity… elegance… a lovely celebration of tunefulness” — Downbeat

-Billy Novick will perform in the Great Clarinet Summit in 2018.
-He will be joined by Don Byron, Evan Ziporyn, Eran Egozy, a special guest artist and the MIT Festival Jazz Ensemble & MIT Wind Ensemble led by Music Director Frederick Harris Jr. The exciting and eclectic program includes a movement from Don Byron’s Concerto for Clarinet and Wind Ensemble and the world premiere of Jamshied Sharifi’s Ornament Of The World, a community play-along piece featuring all guest soloists and attending clarinetists of all ages.
+Billy Novick performed in the Great Clarinet Summit in 2018.
+He was joined by Don Byron, Evan Ziporyn, Eran Egozy, Anat Cohen and the MIT Festival Jazz Ensemble & MIT Wind Ensemble led by Music Director Frederick Harris Jr. The exciting and eclectic program included a movement from Don Byron’s Concerto for Clarinet and Wind Ensemble and the world premiere of Jamshied Sharifi’s Ornament Of The World, a community play-along piece featuring all guest soloists and attending clarinetists of all ages.

 Billy Novick is internationally recognized as a musician, performer, arranger and composer.
 He has toured extensively throughout North America, Europe and Asia, and has made spotlight appearances at numerous festivals, including the Kool, Newport, Edinburgh, Brecon (Wales), Marciac (France), and Breda (Netherlands) jazz festivals, as well as the Philadelphia and Winnipeg folk festivals.